victorli2002/SportsBettingDSL/README.md

 Alternatively, use a real backend with an API key from TheOddsAPI, or load a historical snapshot of them.
 You can use `print(SPORTSBOOKS)` in order to see which sportsbooks are currently available.
+From there, select a sportsbook, and the betting lines for that sportsbook will be loaded in as the backend.
 ```python
 # historical snapshot
 draftkings = SportsBook('draftkings')